genrosales11/Readme/README Generator/README.md

     8. [Contribution](#contribution)

     ## Description:
-    This application creates a professional README file
+    This application will generate a README file

     ## Installation commands required:
     Use the following code in your code for installation: